nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

       - $product-name
     hnc-system:
       - $product-name
+  # optional
+  # Cluster-scoped resource configuration:
-  # Optional, if the product requires cluster-level resource permissions, replace it with the product name: $product-name.
+  # By replacing the variable $product-name with the actual product name,
+  # it specifies the cluster-scoped resources which the product can deploy to the cluster.
   productAllowedClusterResources:
     $product-name:
       - kind: ClusterRole